RKLong/Pewlett_Hackard_Analysis/README.md

 ![Determining_county_turnouts](resources/retiring_titles.png)

 ## Employees Eligible for Mentorship
 * After filtering the data based on the birthdate and the year 1965, we were also able to create a table showing employees that were eligible for mentorship.
-I believe

 ![Mentorship](resources/Mentorship_eligibility.png)